serlo/stats.serlo.org/README.md

 The IP address should be the minikube IP of the cluster.
 You can get it with ```minikube ip``` after the cluster is running.
 In case you are re-creating the cluster and you are not with Virtualbox you may need to update the ip address.

+To be able to run the make file scripts you need to have repository infrastructure and infrastructure-images checked out in the same workspace as the kpi repository.

 ## Project Make

 The KPI project follows a project pattern implemented with Make.